 Yes.
-Starting on Tuesday, July 27, all unvaccinated students, faculty, and staff who come onto the Southwestern campus for any purpose are required to test twice weekly for COVID-19.
+All unvaccinated students, faculty, and staff who come onto the Southwestern campus for any purpose are required to test twice weekly for COVID-19.
 Unvaccinated individuals include those who have not passed 14 days from receiving the single-dose Johnson & Johnson vaccine or the final dose of the Pfizer-BioNTech or Moderna vaccine.

-Will testing be offered on the Southwestern campus?
+Is testing offered on the Southwestern campus?

 Yes.
-Nobility Health will provide on-campus COVID-19 testing for Southwestern employees, students, and contractors.
-From this point forward, all COVID-19 surveillance testing must be administered by Nobility Health.
-Nobility Health will administer COVID-19 tests via a nasal swab.

-In addition to providing surveillance testing for unvaccinated individuals, Nobility will also provide testing for vaccinated members of our community who request testing.
+Nobility Health provides on-campus COVID-19 testing for Southwestern employees, students, and contractors.
+All COVID-19 surveillance testing must be administered by Nobility Health.
+Nobility Health administers COVID-19 tests via a nasal swab.
+In addition to providing surveillance testing for unvaccinated individuals, Nobility also provides testing for vaccinated members of our community who request testing.

-When will on-campus testing be offered?
+When is on-campus testing be offered?

-Starting Tuesday, August 10, on-campus testing will be offered Tuesdays and Fridays from 12:00 p.m. to 6:00 p.m. for the remainder of the semester.
-Testing will also be available on campus at the following times:
+On-campus testing is offered Tuesdays and Fridays from 12:00 p.m. to 6:00 p.m. for the remainder of the semester.